reddit/devvit-HotAndCold/README.md

 ## Playing

 This is the app that runs the [HotAndCold](https://www.reddit.com/r/HotAndCold/) subreddit.
-Feel free to stop by and play any time!
+Feel free to stop by and play anytime!

 ## Installing on another Subreddit